expectedparrot/edsl/docs/questions.rst

    q = QuestionCheckBox(
       question_name = "favorite_days",
-      question_text = "What are your favorite days of the week?", question_options = ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"], min_selections = 2,
+      question_text = "What are your 2-3 favorite days of the week?", question_options = ["Mon", "Tue", "Wed", "Thu", "Fri", "Sat", "Sun"], min_selections = 2,
       max_selections = 3
    )

 `min_value` and `max_value` - Parameters that can be added to `numerical` questions to specify the minimum and maximum values that can be entered.
-For example, in a numerical question where the respondent must enter a number between 1 and 10:
+For example, in a numerical question where the respondent must enter a number between 1 and 100:

 .. code-block:: python